agustipc/technical_test_crud_items/README.md

+You can check the webpage on: [Deployed Site](https://technical-test-crud-items.vercel.app/)

 # React / NextJS Single page Application

 This is a [Next.js](https://nextjs.org/) project for a technical test with the following objective and requiremnts: